Adumbrati0n/Adumbratiion-Site/README.md

 ## $whoami

 Aspiring Malware Analyst, Reverse Engineer and Threat Hunter.
-Currently a Cybersecurity and Business Student at University.
+Cyber Enthusiast.
 ## $cat Blog.txt
 * [GrapheneOS - What is it?](https://telegra.ph/GrapheneOS---What-is-it-03-24)
 * [The SYO-501 Journey and how i studied for it](https://telegra.ph/The-SYO-501-Journey-and-how-i-studied-for-it-03-23)